philippzach/growth-gpt/SESSION_SYSTEM_OVERVIEW.md

 ```

 This system provides a robust foundation for session persistence and management, enabling users to seamlessly continue their growth strategy development across multiple sessions.

+Now we have to plan out a bit better the session management.
+We changed quite a bit from the beginning of the MVP already.
+The adapted features of the updated MVP should be:

+what we have sofar:
+User starts a strategy session -> First page with start button -> User Input with their idea and start analysing -> 1.
+Step GTM is generating the response -> User can Edit the business idea and regenerate this step -> User can edit the document and must approve it
+What we need to implement
+-> Once the user approved it, the aprove button turns into "Next Agent" button -> The Next agent will be called and should start generating the persona LLM response when this button is clicked.
+The user should also be able to navigate in between the agents he already approved.